aehng/Lecture-Notes/Module0/Unix_CLI.md

 ### Which shell should I use?

-*   Just use whatever is default on your computer.
+*   Use whatever is the default on your computer.
-*   Both shells are reasonably similar syntax-wise
+*   Syntax-wise, both shells are similar.
-    *   Everything you see me do in class will work identically in both shells
+    *   Every command you see me run works equally well in both shells.
-    *   You won't notice differences until you become a power-user
+    *   You won't notice the differences until you become a CLI power-user.
 *   I personally prefer `zsh`, but I won't try to convert you ;)

 #### Directory

-A.K.A. "folder"; a container for files and other directories
+A.K.A. "folder"; a container for files and other directories.

 #### Current working directory